-As a counselor, I believe very much in the relationship between your thoughts, your behaviors, and your feelings.
+As a counselor, I believe very much in the relationship between your thoughts, behaviors, and feelings.
 How you think about the world plays a huge role in how you move through it.
-But sometimes, our experiences change the way we think about the world, feel about the world, and act in the world to an extent that we don’t enjoy anymore.
+But sometimes, our experiences change the way we think about the world, feel about it, and act in it to the extent that we don’t enjoy it anymore.
 This extends to our view of ourselves as well.
-An accurate view of who we believe ourselves to be effects who we are to others.
-I also greatly enjoy teaching clients about relationship issues, coping skills, their mental health, and other related topics.
-After all, you can’t play the game well if you don’t get a set of the rules.
+An accurate view of who we believe ourselves to be affect who we are to others.
+I also greatly enjoy teaching clients about relationship issues, coping skills, mental health, and other related topics.
+After all, you can’t play the game well if you don’t get a set of rules.

 I have experience working with a broad range of individuals, most of whom have struggled to move through the world.
-I have worked largely with individuals who are involved with the criminal justice system.
-I have worked in the prison system in Texas, as a mental health provider in a county jail, and providing counseling for people on probation/parole.
-These experiences have taught me that struggle does not discriminate and all people have the power to change the way they interact with the world if they want to.
+I have worked mainly with individuals who are involved with the criminal justice system.
+I have worked in the prison system in Texas as a mental health provider in county jail and provided counseling for people on probation/parole.
+These experiences have taught me that struggle does not discriminate, and all people have the power to change the way they interact with the world if they want to.
 All most people need is a helping hand.

 Outside of counseling, I spend a lot of time with my husband and my precious dog.
+I have a great passion for food and eating all the various cuisines the world has to offer, even if I’m not sure what I’m eating.
 I am a voracious reader and am often seen in the mornings drinking coffee and reading a book.
-I have a great passion for food and eating all the various cuisines the world has to offer, even if I’m not sure what I’m eating.
 I also enjoy playing board games (go figure).